harhspalod/vibethon_project/README.md

 ## 🏛️ System Architecture

-Reef follows a microservices architecture with clear separation of concerns:
+vibethon follows a microservices architecture with clear separation of concerns:

 ```
 ┌─────────────────┐    API Calls    ┌──────────────────────┐